Mrs Dalloway’s London – the 100th Anniversary

 And as long as we’re at it, let’s remember how – and when – the novel opens.

 It was on a Wednesday in the middle of June 1923 that “Mrs Dalloway said she would buy the flowers herself” and went for her walk.
-The novel gets underway with those those nine words – “Mrs Dalloway said she would buy the flowers herself” – and “What a lark!
+The novel gets underway with those nine words – “Mrs Dalloway said she would buy the flowers herself” – and “What a lark!
 What a plunge!” (the opening of the third paragraph in the novel) because just minutes later she hears Big Ben strike 10 o’clock.
 “There!
 Out it boomed.
 First a warning, musical; then the hour, irrevocable.
 The leaden circles dissolved in the air.”

 We keep the faith timing-wise on our Mrs Dalloway’s London walk.
 It always forms up at 9.50 am so we can, once again, start the walk by hearing what Mrs Dalloway heard when she started her walk at the start of the novel: Big Ben strike 10 am.
 Hear those “leaden circles dissolve in the air.”
 And then set out on our jaunt, just as Mrs Dalloway did: “‘I love walking in London,’ said Mrs Dalloway.
 ‘Really, it’s better than walking in the country.'”